Appointment and cancellation policies

 If we do not participate with your health insurance plan, you will be responsible for the full amount we charge for the visit and any related services.

 Dermatology visits and services considered medically unnecessary or cosmetic are not covered by any health insurance plans.
-Examples of cosmetic visits include injectables (Botox/Dysport, fillers), laser treatments, microdermabrasion, sclerotherapy, scar revision, skin tag removal, chemical peels, and removal of any benign growths.
+Examples of cosmetic visits include injectables (Botox/Dysport, fillers), laser treatments, microdermabrasion, sclerotherapy (a treatment for spider veins), acne scar treatment, scar revision, skin tag removal, lipoma removal, mole removal, chemical peels, and removal of any benign growths.
 You are responsible for the full payment of cosmetic visits and services as well as any medically unnecessary procedures.

 We only accept the following forms of payment: Mastercard ,Visa, Discover, and cash.